nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/switching-applications/index.md

 createdAt: 2022-09-01T08:09:57.469Z
 updatedAt: 2022-09-01T08:09:57.473Z
 ---
-Once you have been promoted to a Centre Manager, you will see the **Switch application** button when you log in.​
+Once you have been promoted to a Centre Manager, you will see the **Switch application** button when you log in.

 > If you don't see **Switch Application**, this suggests that you have not been promoted to a Clinical Centre Manager role within the platform.